yasarmehmetcelik/Mock-Digital-Twin-Visualisation-with-Grafana/README.md

+Feel free to check out the link for an extended version of our mock Digital Twin visualization on Grafana.
 [https://youtu.be/g1bN2Fe-Qb0](url) <pre>
-go to the link to watch an extended version of the mock DT visualisation on Grafana